jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 ## transition-behavior

-- lets you transition properties that are *discrete*
+- lets you transition properties that are *discrete* (things like `display: none` that can't be interpolated)
     - discrete properties will swap from one state to another at 50%, with no smooth transition
         - exceptions for `display: none` or `content-visibility: hidden`: the browser will make sure the content is displayed during the entire animation
             - in the below example, the card will remain visible until the fade out is finished